alstep07/kottans-frontend/README.md

     <img src="task_html_css_intro/udacity_html&css.png">
 </details>

--   I already knew much information of this course, but anyway it was helpfull.
+-   I already knew a lot of information from this course, but anyway it was helpfull.

 ### Codecademy